adrianyau/SQL-Final-Project/QA.md

 /* Total rows: 1,739,308 */
 ```

-4. There are some products that cannot be set or categorized.
+4. There were some products that could not be set or categorized.
 The WHERE() clause should filter out these uncategorized products.

    ```sql
    SELECT v2_product_category